-Construction Technology
+Construction Technology TCJ3C1/3E1 Grade 11 College/Workplace struction.

-TCJ3C1/3E1

-College/Workplace

-This course enables students to develop technical knowledge and skills related to carpentry, masonry, electrical systems, heating and cooling, and plumbing for residential construction.
 Students will gain hands on experience using a variety of materials, processes, tools, and equipment to design, lay out, and build projects.
 They will create and read technical drawings, learn construction terminology, interpret building codes and regulations, and apply mathematical skills as they develop construction projects.
 Students will also develop an awareness of environmental and societal issues related to construction technology, and explore post secondary and career opportunities in the field.